sabrikhalil/MiniLLaVA/README.md

 ## MiniLLaVA

 MiniLLaVA is a minimal Vision-Language Model prototype inspired by LLaVA.
-It integrates a vision encoder and a language model by projecting vision embeddings into the language space before feeding them to the language model.
+It integrates a CLIP-based vision encoder and a φ‑1.5 language model by projecting vision embeddings into the language space before feeding them to the language model.
 This repository serves as a starting point for experiments in vision-language alignment.

-## Features
+## Architecture Implemented

-- **Vision Encoder:** Uses a lightweight model (e.g., a SigLIP-based encoder) to extract image features.
+**Vision Encoder:** Uses [CLIP](https://github.com/openai/CLIP) to extract image features.
-- **Language Encoder:** Incorporates a small language model (e.g., DistilBERT) to process text.
+**Language Model:** Incorporates the [φ‑1.5](https://huggingface.co/microsoft/phi-1_5) model for text generation.
-- **Projection Module:** Projects vision embeddings into the language model’s token space.
+**Projection Module:** Projects CLIP image embeddings into the φ‑1.5 language model’s token space, allowing the image features to condition text generation.
-- **Modular Structure:** Easily extendable for further experimentation (e.g., fine-tuning on small datasets).
+**Modular Structure:** Easily extendable for further experimentation (e.g., fine-tuning on custom vision-language datasets).

 ## Installation